Why do you require personal information such as my address, birth date, and the last four digits of my SSN?

 What do they do with this data?

-Our payment processor Stripe leverages an industry standard tool to verify who you are and that you have the right to act on behalf of the organization either as an employee, board member, representative, or other verified member.
+Our payment processor Stripe leverages an industry-standard tool to verify who you are and that you have the right to act on behalf of the organization either as an employee, board member, representative, or other verified member.

 No credit checks are performed.

 Every nonprofit on GiveGab that collects donations opens an account with Stripe through the GiveGab interface.
-Stripe calls these accounts Managed Accounts as GiveGab manages these accounts on the nonprofit’s behalf.
-This simply means GiveGab will handle all issues or questions the nonprofit might have regarding their Stripe account and we will work with Stripe directly to resolve any questions that comes up.
+Stripe calls these accounts Managed Accounts, as GiveGab manages these accounts on the nonprofit’s behalf.
+This simply means GiveGab will handle all issues or questions the nonprofit might have regarding their Stripe account and we will work with Stripe directly to resolve any questions that come up.
 The resource below explains the process in which Stripe verifies Managed Accounts, and why we collect the information we collect:

 From the Federal Financial Institutions Examination Council (FFIEC):